spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/dynamic-multistore-feature-overview.md

 ## Adding stores using data import

 You can add a new store using data import or in the Back Office.
-Adding a store in the Back Office is easier and faster, but you have to add this store across all environments.
+Adding a store in the Back Office is easier and faster, but you have to add each store across all environments.

 Using data import, you can configure a new store once and deploy it across all environments.

-Configure a new store as described here: [Import configuration for store](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html#import-data)
+For instructions on importing stores, see [Import data](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html#import-data).

 When you add a new store, to enable store-related entities for customers, you need to assign them to the store.
 Some of the store related entities:
 - Products